Getting a Radon Test Kit

 How do I test for Radon?

 There is a simple test that can check your home (or any building) for radon.
-Test kits are available from the Leeds, Grenville and Lanark District Health Unit at a discounted price, online, or from some building supply and hardware stores.
+See the Getting a Radon Test Kit section above for details on how to get a kit.
 Testing instructions are provided in every kit.
 These kits should be placed on the lowest level of the home (where someone spends a minimum of 4 hours per day) for at least 3 months during the fall or winter (when the windows are closed and the home is the least ventilated) to measure an average radon level.
 A professional radon testing company can also be hired to complete a radon test.

 What does my test result mean?